jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 * What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?
 * What is an inode and what fields are stored in an inode?
 * How to force/trigger a file system check on next reboot?
+Answer:
+a. for root partition, we can create an empty file of /forcefsck to trigger file system check on the next reboot by "touch /forcefsck"
+b.
 * What is SNMP and what is it used for?
 * What is a runlevel and how to get the current runlevel?
 Answer: A runlevel is a mode that a linux operating system will run in.